 The Earth’s population and the use of resources have reached a point when we have to carefully consider sustainability of the society and life — How to maximise habitability of the Earth and go beyond its limits?
 Our near-term challenges are: changing environment, overconsumption of resources, overpopulation, socio-geopolitical issues, the emergence of the useless class, global pandemic, and nuclear weapons.
 In distant future — large asteroid impact and solar evolution, shifting the habitable zone and leaving the Earth behind.
 Eventually, the Sun will stop producing the light and heat.

 Life is rare — It might be that within a detectable distance it has occurred once, on the Earth or in the Solar System.

-Life is precious — It is in our hands to preserve it, preferably life that can be curious about itself and the Universe.
+Life is precious — It is in our hands to preserve it, preferably life that knows its ignorance and is working towards reducing it.